raketbizdev/code-snippits/auto-git-deploy-to-cpanel.md

-Using cPanel to Host Your Git Repository and Deploy Automatically Below are the variables for the examples.
+# Use cPanel to Host Your Git Repository and Deploy Automatically
+Below are the variables for the examples.
 Change these to suit your needs/preference.

 The hostname is:  your.host.name